mdn/content/files/en-us/web/api/websockets_api/index.md

 {{DefaultAPISidebar("WebSockets API")}}

-The **WebSocket API** is an advanced technology that makes it possible to open a two-way interactive communication session between the user's browser and a server.
-With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.
+The **WebSocket API** makes it possible to open a two-way interactive communication session between the user's browser and a server.
+With this API, you can send messages to a server and receive responses without having to poll the server for a reply.

 The WebSocket API provides two alternative mechanisms for creating and using web socket connections: the {{domxref("WebSocket")}} interface and the {{domxref("WebSocketStream")}} interface.